Last updated October 2018 | Words and photos by Vietnam Coracle

 Route: Sapa→Muong Khuong (via Road QL4D) | Distance: 85km [MAP]

 Just a few kilometres from the Chinese border, Muong Khuong is a strange and isolated place.
-Hemmed in on all sides by a ring of limestone pinnacles, it’s a mythical setting for an ugly town.
+Hemmed in on all sides by a ring of limestone pinnacles, it’s a mythical setting for a rather ugly town.
 Ugly, but interesting.
-Muong Khuong was a remote outpost during French colonial times, and there are still a few crumbling buildings left from that era (although they are soon to be demolished).
+Muong Khuong was a remote outpost of French Indochina, and when I first visited there were still a few crumbling buildings left from that era.
+(However, on my most recent visit, in 2018, I couldn’t find any trace of the old structures, which means they’ve been demolished.)
 Much of the town was destroyed during the 1979 border war between Vietnam and China.
-There’s a good market on weekends that attracts many of the ethnic minority groups living in the vicinity.
-A couple of OK nhà nghỉ (guest houses) can be found on the high street (click HERE for more information about guest houses).
-The imaginatively named Nha Nghi 386 (Tel: 0986 347 467) is right by the market and has large but dull rooms for 200-300,000vnđ ($10-15) a night.
-There’s not much food available, but you can still find a few empty rice eateries (quán cơm) along the main drag.
-Although I wouldn’t linger in this town long, I find it a fascinating place to be for a night.
+Muong Khuong has a good market on weekends that attracts many of the ethnic minority groups living in the vicinity.
+A couple of OK nhà nghỉ (local guest houses) can be found on the high street, but the newly opened Muong Khuong Hotel (Tel: 0 166 233 6999; 200,000-350,000vnđ) is a much better option.
+There’s not much food available, but you can still find a few empty rice eateries (quán cơm) and cafes along the main drag.
+Although I wouldn’t linger long in Muong Khuong, I do find it a fascinating place to be for a night.

 Route: Muong Khuong→Si Ma Cai→Bac Ha (Chinese border route) | Distance: 90km [MAP]

-The journey between Muong Khuong and Bac Ha is only 90km, but it can take all day because the roads are extremely mountainous.
-Following the Chinese border for much of the way, Road TL153 climbs up and down several mountains, connecting dozens of small minority villages and remote army outposts, before heading south to the famous market town of Bac Ha.
+The journey between Muong Khuong and Bac Ha, echoing the Chinese border for much of the way, is only 90km, but it can take all day because the roads are extremely mountainous and the views are superb.
+Connecting dozens of small minority hamlets and remote army outposts, Road DT153 climbs up and down several mountains and above deep river gorges, before heading south through the strange settlement of Si Ma Cai and on to the famous market town of Bac Ha.

 It’s a good idea to start reasonably early in the morning from Muong Khuong.
-Take Road TL153 northeast out of town.
-Almost immediately the road carves a path along the edge of a high precipice; above waterfalls, terraced rice fields and tiny hamlets far down in the valley below.
-Most of this section has only recently been paved.
-Finishing touches are still being put in place, and already there are regular landslides that cover the road surface in boulders and earth.
-If you’re lucky enough to have good weather it’s a dramatic ride all the way to Bac Ha.
+Take Road DT153 northeast out of town.
+Almost immediately the road carves a path along the edge of a high precipice; above waterfalls, terraced rice fields, and tiny hamlets far down in the valley below.
+Limestone peaks surround the scene, acting like the crenulated ramparts of a medieval castle, enclosing the valley and keeping it safe.
+Most of this section of road was only paved in the last few years, and already there are regular landslides that cover the road surface in boulders and earth.
+Expect some rough sections here and there, and perhaps landslides if there’s been heavy rain recently.
+But, if you’re lucky enough to have good weather, it’s one of the most dramatic and remote rides in the country.

-At Pha Long – the northern-most point of this route – there’s a lively, rustic market on weekends.
-From here the road turns south, following the course of the My Phu River, along a spectacular valley dominated by limestone mountains.
-China is on the other side of the river.
-It’s very apparent that, on the Vietnamese side, all land is cultivated – from the river banks to the mountaintops – whereas, on the Chinese side, there’s hardly any sign of human activity; no roads, fields or buildings, just a bare mountain wall.
-Apart from the great views, I love the strange feeling that comes from being so close to the border of a country as big as China.
+At Pha Long, the northern-most point of this route, there’s a lively, rustic market on weekends, which benefits from a nearby Chinese border crossing that appears to be very fluid.
+You’ll find Chinese toys, beer, and rice liquor (consumed in great quantities from the early morning onwards) on sale here.
+From Pha Long the road turns south, following the course of the My Phu River, along a spectacular valley dominated by limestone mountains.
+A deep gorge forms the Vietnam-China border, which the road navigates with perilous switchbacks above sheer drops of hundreds of feet.
+It’s very apparent that, on the Vietnamese side, all land is cultivated – from the river banks to the mountaintops – whereas, on the Chinese side, there’s hardly any sign of human activity: no roads, fields or buildings, just a bare mountain wall.
+Apart from the great views, I love the strange feeling that comes from being so close to the border of a country as big (and powerful) as China.

-Leaving the Chinese border behind, Road TL153 corkscrews over several passes before reaching the alpine settlement of Si Ma Cai.
-Set on a lovely crest of land surrounded by steep peaks reaching over 2,000m, this is yet another strange town in the middle of nowhere.
-The original town is no more than a crossroads, but there’s now a vast new town with wide boulevards, empty squares, and over-sized government buildings.
-Massive construction is ongoing.
-If you feel like stopping for the night, there’s a decent guest house right at the town’s crossroads: Nha Nghi Hong Nhung (0987 225 228), 200-400,000vnđ ($10-20).
+Leaving the Chinese border behind, Road DT153 corkscrews over several spectacular passes before crossing the Chay River (a great waterway that’s a continual presence on this road trip) before climbing again to reach the alpine settlement of Si Ma Cai.
+Set on a lovely crest of land surrounded by steep peaks reaching over 2,000m, Si Ma Cai is a strange town in the middle of nowhere.
+The original village is no more than a crossroads, but there’s now a vast new town to the south with wide boulevards, empty squares, and over-sized government buildings.
+Massive construction – to prevent landslides and flooding – is ongoing.
+If you feel like stopping for the night, there’s a decent guest house right at the town’s crossroads: Hong Nhung Hotel (tel: 0203 796 846; 200,000-400,000vnđ).
+Several good, local rice eateries offer hearty mountain dishes for lunch, and there’s surprisingly good coffee and fast food snacks at Coffee Moc.

-The ascent out of Si Ma Cai is so steep that your motorbike may struggle if there’s a passenger on the back.
-It can get very cold at the top, but the views are outstanding once again as the road continues south.
+The ascent out of Si Ma Cai is so steep that some motorbikes may struggle if there’s a passenger on the back.
+It can get very cold at the top (even in summer), but the views are outstanding once again as Road DT153 continues south towards Bac Ha.
 It’s interesting to note that, although this is one of the more remote parts of Vietnam, the population density is surprisingly high.
-There’s always some activity going on in this big landscape; people working in the fields, walking along paths to isolated homes on the mountainsides, herding cattle, chopping wood in the forests.
-Most of these people are from Vietnam’s ethnic minorities.
-With over 50 different ethnic groups, these minorities only make up 14% of the country’s population, but they are concentrated in highland areas, especially in the north.
+There’s always some activity going on in this big landscape: people working in the fields, walking along paths to isolated homes on the mountainsides, herding cattle, chopping wood in the forests.
+Most of the population here are from Vietnam’s ethnic minorities.
+With over 50 different ethnic groups, these minorities only make up about 15% of the country’s population, but they are concentrated in highland areas, especially in the north.
 Most minority people make their living from agriculture.
-Such is the density in Lào Cai Province that there’s hardly any ‘unused’ land; the entire landscape is cultivated.
+Such is the density in Lào Cai Province that there’s hardly any ‘unused’ land: the entire landscape is cultivated.
 Minority children are always excited to see foreigners.
-It’s a good idea to carry some candy with you to offer these kids (as an alternative to money) and put wide smiles on their faces.
+It’s a good idea to carry some snack food with you to offer these kids (as an alternative to money) and put wide smiles on their faces.
+Between Si Ma Cai and Bac Ha, the lively minority market of Can Cau is bursting at the seams on weekends.

-Descending through pine trees, the town of Bac Ha comes into view.
+Not far beyond Can Cau market, Road DT153 meets Lung Phin junction.
+This is the turning (due east) for the direct route to Xin Man, but it’s worth continuing another 15 minutes or so further south on DT153 for a night in Bac Ha first, especially if you’re in time for the weekend.
+Descending sharply through pine trees, the town of Bac Ha comes into view, nestled in a valley.
 Bac Ha’s Sunday Market has become a favourite attraction for foreign and domestic tourists alike.
 Every weekend, thousands of minority people – the women all dressed in brightly coloured traditional clothing – make the long journey on foot from their homes in mountain villages to the market.
-If you happen to be here on a weekend this market is quite a spectacle.
-There’s a hot food section where minority men eat delicious bowls of noodles, smoke bamboo pipes and consume large amounts of potent local liquor.
+The market really is quite a spectacle.
+There’s a hot food section where men eat delicious bowls of noodles, smoke bamboo pipes, and consume large amounts of potent local grain liquor.
 Meanwhile, the women wander through the market’s wide spread of stalls, buying clothes, food, and supplies for the week ahead.
 It’s a lively, vibrant market with lots to see.
-However, try to get here as early as possible because, from about 9.30am, hundreds of tourists arrive on buses, armed with big SLR cameras with giant detachable zooms, that many proceed to stick in minority women’s faces; suddenly it feels more like a zoo than a market.
-(Read my guide to Bac Ha Market HERE)
+However, try to get here as early as possible because, from about 9.30am, hundreds of tourists arrive on buses, armed with big SLR cameras with giant detachable zooms, that many proceed to stick in minority women’s faces: suddenly it feels more like a zoo than a market.
+(For more about Bac Ha Sunday Market read my full guide HERE.)

 There are plenty of places to stay in Bac Ha.
-I like the Sunday Hotel (Tel: 0904 646 955; 200-500,000vnđ [$10-25] a night) on the main square, just a stroll away from the market.
-There are food options around the square, including some hotel restaurants which have English-language menus.
+I like the Sunday Hotel (tel: 0 214 3880 350; 200,000-500,000vnđ a night) on the main square, just a stroll away from the market, but there are many more to choose from, some of which you can browse here.
+The town has lots of local rice eateries.

-There’s a new home stay option near Na Tri village (look out for the signboard for Làng Mới), but if the sun is out I’d continue on up the spectacular mountain pass leading straight over the Chay River Massif.
+On Road DT178, there are several homestays near Na Tri village which are well worth stopping for a night.
+But, if the sun is shining, I’d continue on up the spectacular mountain pass leading straight over the Chay River Massif.
 At times this pass is so steep that all vehicles struggle against the gradient.
-Near the summit the road surface is pretty bad but only for a few hundred metres.
-The air is thin and cool at the top.
-The views north and south are very grand.
+Near the summit the road surface can be pretty bad, but the scenery makes up for it.
+The air is thin and cool at the top, and the views north and south are very grand indeed.

 Descending the other side through thick forest there’s a tree by the roadside with a small altar next to it.
 A plaque announces that this tree is over 500 years old.
-A few minutes further down is Tien Waterfall.
+A few minutes further down is Tien Waterfall (thác Tiên).
 Reached via steep steps through a bamboo forest, this is a beautiful cascade of blue water fresh off the mountains.
 You can swim in the (cold) pool below the falls.
-There’s a small cafe at the entrance where you can also stay the night (150,000vnđ [$7]) but the rooms aren’t great.
+There’s a small cafe at the entrance where you can also stay the night, but rooms are a bit musty.

 Route: Xin Man→Hoang Su Phi→Ha Giang (plus side routes) | Distance: 140km [MAP]

-The journey from Xin Man to Ha Giang follows the course of two rivers.
-First, a rarely used road near the Chinese border clings to the valley of the Chay River, heading east then south to join Highway QL2, which leads north along the Lo River towards China once more, stopping 20km short of the border at Ha Giang, the provincial capital.
+The journey from Xin Man to Ha Giang is spectacular.
+It follows the course of two rivers: First, the rarely used Road DT178 clings to the valley of the Chay River, heading east then south to join Highway QL2, which leads north along the Lo River towards China, stopping 20km short of the border, at Ha Giang, the provincial capital.
+There are also several potential side routes.

 - The High Roads: Ha Giang→Ba Be Lake→Cao Bang